Senior-Project-2026/Planned-Eat-Web/README.md

 # 🥗 Planned-Eat Web

-Modern, responsive, and animated landing page for the **Planned-Eat** mobile application. developed as a university graduation project.
+Modern, responsive, and animated landing page for the **[Planned-Eat Mobile Application](https://github.com/Senior-Project-2026/planned-eat)**, developed as a university graduation project.

 This project serves as the official web presence for Planned-Eat, an AI-powered meal planning and nutrition assistant.